Effective Online Course Design (Online)

 Course delivery and numbers

-The whole course is delivered online through the Department for Continuing Education, Rewley House, Oxford and no attendance at Oxford University is required.
+This course is delivered entirely online and no attendance at Oxford University is required.

 There is usually a maximum of 16 participants on this course.

 At the start of the course you will receive a personal password so you can access all the course materials and discussion forums and contact your tutor.
 An IT helpdesk is available online through the TALL (Technology-Assisted Lifelong Learning) unit at the University of Oxford.